-Students apply to one of the following majors in the College of Fine and Applied Arts (FAA): Art Education, Art & Art History, Graphic Design, Industrial Design, Photography, Studio Art (BA) or Studio Art (BFA).
-Studio Art concentrations (General studio art, new media, painting, printmaking, and sculpture) are declared March 1 in the first year of study.
-Undecided majors apply to Art Undeclared.
-Art Undeclared students will declare their Art & Design major March 1 of their first year of study.
+Students apply to one of the following majors in the College of Fine and Applied Arts (FAA): Art Education, Art & Art History, Graphic Design, Industrial Design, Studio Art (BA) or Studio Art (BFA).
+Studio Art concentrations (fashion, general studio art, new media, painting, photography, printmaking, and sculpture) are declared in the first year of study.
+Undecided students apply to Art Undeclared.
+Art Undeclared students will declare their Art & Design major by December 1 of their first year of study.
 First-year coursework for all students will include courses in drawing, 2D, 3D, and 4D practices.

 - Minimum GPA of 2.00 (2.50 for Art Education)

 - Students should apply preferably no later than the sophomore year.

 - Students will need four years to complete degree requirements after transfer, unless they’ve completed 1 course in each of the following categories.

 - Drawing: ARTF 102 (Observational Drawing), ARTF 104 (Expressive Drawing), ARTF 106 (Visualization Drawing)